edragonconnect/ex_aliyun_sls/README.md

 `metadata` can also be set to `:all`, so that all the metadata can be pushed.
 But in this way `[:pid, :module, :file, :line]` will be pushed by default.

 ## Change the log format in Plug

 Your logs through phoenix endpoint are set default by Plug.Logger.
 If you want to push it to aliyunsls, you should use our plug instead.

 ### Replace the plug logger handler

 ```elixir
 # This is the endpoint.ex in your phoenix project

 #plug Plug.Logger
 plug ExAliyunSls.Plug.Logger
 ```

-With this config, your logs are same as
+With this config, your logs are same as:

 ```elixir
 Logger.info fn ->
   {